JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 [//]: # (title: Images and resources)

+> This page describes the new revamped version of the resource library available since Compose Multiplatform 1.6.0.
+>
+{type="note"}

 Compose Multiplatform provides a special library and a Gradle plugin support for accessing resources in common code across all supported platforms.
-Resources are static data, such as images, fonts, strings, that you can use from your application.
+Resources are static data, such as images, fonts, and strings, that you can use from your application.

 > The library is [Experimental](supported-platforms.md#core-kotlin-multiplatform-technology-stability-levels).
 > Its API may change in the future.
 >
-{type="note"}
+{type="warning"}

 When working with resources in Compose Multiplatform, consider the current conditions: